-Short terms rentals are a hot topic in Nashville.
-AirBnB, VRBO, HomeAway and others have become popular and desirable for homeowners and investors alike.
-If you are considering making an investment in a short term rental in Nashville.
+[Updated Fall, 2018] Short terms rentals are a hot topic in Nashville.
+Airbnb, VRBO, HomeAway, and others have become popular and desirable for homeowners and investors alike.
+If you are considering making an investment in a short-term rental in Nashville.
 Here are a few things you should consider.

 Want to rent out a bedroom in your own house for a weekend?
 That’s fine.
-You still need a permit, but you are considered a Type 1 applicant which lies outside the 3% rule above.
+How about renting out your whole house while on vacation?
+That’s okay too.
+You need a permit to do so, but regulation is a relatively painless process.

 Condos Have Different Rules

-Generally speaking multi-family properties fall outside the 3% rule.
-Obviously condos are easier to manage.
-They also tend to have more central locations, which makes them attractive to investors and tenants alike, but almost all condominium projects have bylaws that forbid them as being used as short term rentals.
+Generally speaking, multi-family properties fall outside the rules above.
+Obviously, condos are easier to manage.
+They also tend to have more central locations, which makes them attractive to investors and tenants alike, but almost all condominium projects have bylaws that forbid them as being used as short-term or executive rentals.

 For instance, the Bennie Dillon condos in downtown Nashville have bylaws that say “no more than 25% of units can be investor-owned and all leases must be at least 180 days in length.”
 Similar rules hold true for the Viridian, Encore, ICON in the Gulch, Twelve Twelve, Terrazzo, Adelicia, and practically all condominium developments in Nashville.